 Donkeys and mules are also exploited on the Greek island of Santorini, where they’re forced to carry tourists up more than 500 steep steps to the old town of Firá.
 A PETA Germany eyewitness investigation revealed that the animals are frequently tied up without water or shade during the sweltering summers, and many suffer from painful open sores, raw skin, and bloody injuries caused by uncomfortable makeshift saddles and harnesses.
 Even at night, many are denied rest, forced to haul heavy bags of garbage up the hill.

 PETA Germany’s investigation prompted Greece to pass new animal protection laws – but the donkey handlers don’t follow them, and no one enforces them.
-PETA’s affiliates have launched a determined campaign to ban donkey “taxis” on the island, including an ad blitz warning tourists to stay away, a letter from Athens-born rocker Tommy Lee, and a petition with more than 160,000 signatures hand-delivered to the Greek Embassy in Berlin.
+PETA’s entities have launched a determined campaign to ban donkey “taxis” on the island, including an ad blitz warning tourists to stay away, a letter from Athens-born rocker Tommy Lee, and a petition with more than 160,000 signatures hand-delivered to the Greek Embassy in Berlin.

 Goodbye, Brick Kiln – Hello, Sanctuary